Mission-to-Mars-July-2021/Team-1/README.md

 ## Day 1 Retrospective

 ### What went well
+We efficiently communicated as a team to solve problems that we encountered while designing the hardware and software of the rover.

 ### What didn't go well
+The organisation of our code and resources was not up to professional standard.

 ### What we will do more of tomorrow
+Seek help from mentors when issues arise that we cannot rectify

 ### What we will do less of tomorrow
+Less disorganisation and neater hardware and software.

 ## Day 2 Retrospective